 Healing Forest & Heart Garden

-150,000 Indigenous children and youth were stolen from their families and forced to grow up in schools aimed to "kill the Indian, save the man".
+150,000 Indigenous children and youth were stolen from their families and forced to grow up in schools aimed to "break the bond between mother and child" and "kill the Indian, save the man".
 These schools were developed as a part of Canada's aggressive assimilation tactics to convert the First Peoples into Christians.

 These schools aimed to destroy Indigenous identity and culture, and thousands of children were abused.
 An infantryman in World War II had a better chance of survival than did a child in an Indian Residential School in Canada in the early 20th century.

 This legacy inspired Peter Croals, a geologist and development consultant, and Patricia Stirbys, an Indigenous lawyer, to envision a place where Indigenous and non-Indigenous people can come to heal.

 According to Croals and Stirbys, the National Healing Forest will be a community-based “necklace” of forests across Canada, contributing to reconciliation for all peoples.
 As Stirbys put it, “there are a lot of healing properties in forests; in trees.”

 We are honoured to offer our forest as a space to heal from the intergenerational effects of this trauma.

 We have created a Heart Garden as part of our contribution to Project of Heart.
 150 stone people have been put together to form a heart.
 This number is in honour of the 150,000 children that were forced to attend Canada's residential schools.